brianbaldner/ValAPI.Net/README.md

     Console.WriteLine(ply.gameName + "#" + ply.tagLine);
 }
 ```
+## Contributing
+If you have anything you want to add, please contribute.
+Every endpoint makes this project better.
 ## Issues and Support
 If you need help or want to report bugs, reach out on discord at bigtaco#4761.